 Many ONLINE providers don’t even require a hearing test, leaving the hearing aid gain decisions up to the patients’ self-assessment of their hearing loss which is NOT typically accurate or predicative of their actual needs.
 Over-the-counter hearing aids will be available in 3 years and at this time regulations do not require medical clearance, diagnostic hearing evaluation or even a hearing screening.
 They are designed for mild hearing loss and will not be appropriate for most individuals.

-Hearing aids being purchased at BIG BOX companies like COSTCO are typically low-end technology and, in most cases, outdated technology.
+Hearing aids being purchased at BIG BOX companies are typically low-end technology and, in most cases, outdated technology.
 They are also “locked” devices so you cannot seek help elsewhere.
 Hearing Aid pricing is often the same in private Audiology practices for comparable products so there really is no cost advantage.
 These low-end hearing aids are appropriate for mild losses and for people who are in quiet environments most of the time.
 Consumer studies have found that often low-end technology hearing aids are only being used in select environments like watching TV or at the doctor’s office.
 Patient satisfaction is usually good because the environment is not complicated and only a little volume is needed.
 As the patient begins to wear the aid more often and in more demanding environments the technology falls short.
-Having a physician send patients to COSTCO for hearing loss is like sending a patient to GNC for a persistent cough; sometimes it works out but most of the time health issues should not be left in the hands of a retail sales clerk.
+Having a physician send patients to a big box for hearing loss is like sending a patient to a vitamin store for a persistent cough; sometimes it works out but most of the time health issues should not be left in the hands of a retail sales clerk.